MuradAlBarki/CBIR/README.md

-echo "# From Image Edges to Deep Features: A Modern Approach to Content-Based Search in Big Data"
+# From Image Edges to Deep Features: A Modern Approach to Content-Based Search in Big Data

 ## Description
 This project demonstrates two content-based image retrieval (CBIR) methods on the Caltech 101 dataset: